Graham · Galloway

 Mullwharchar — common questions

-- How hard is Mullwharchar?
+- How difficult is Mullwharchar?

-- Where do I park for Mullwharchar?
+- Where should I park to climb Mullwharchar?

-- When is the best time to climb Mullwharchar?
+- When should I climb Mullwharchar?

 - The standard good-weather months for Mullwharchar are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.